TN 5 (05-18)

-SSA must ensure the confidentiality of Social Security numbers when mailing SSA correspondence.
-It is SSA policy that SSNs not be displayed on the outside of mailings, or be visible through envelopes.
+We must ensure the confidentiality of SSNs when mailing SSA correspondence.
+It is our policy that SSNs not be displayed on the outside of mailings, or be visible through envelopes.

 When mailing SSA correspondence, take the following precautions:

-DO NOT reveal the SSN's of any other individuals when writing to one individual concerning others unless the addressee otherwise has the right to that information.
+DO NOT reveal the SSNs of any other individuals when writing to one individual concerning others unless the addressee otherwise has the right to that information.

 EXAMPLE: When we write to one claimant, that person would not necessarily be entitled to know the SSNs of other claimants filing on the same record.
 However, if a parent has filed on behalf of one or more child(ren) and has listed the child(ren)'s SSN(s) on the application, we may refer to the SSN(s) in correspondence to that parent.